ietf-teep/architecture/draft-ietf-teep-architecture.md

 The SP chooses TAMs based upon the markets into which the TAM can provide access.
 There may be TAMs that provide services to specific types of mobile devices, or mobile device operating systems, or specific geographical regions or network carriers.
-A SP may be motivated to utilize multiple TAMs for its service in order to maximize market penetration and availability on multiple types of devices.
+An SP may be motivated to utilize multiple TAMs for its service in order to maximize market penetration and availability on multiple types of devices.
 This likely means that the same service will be available through multiple TAMs.

-When the SP publishes the Untrusted Application to an app store or other app repositories, the SP binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
+When the SP publishes the Untrusted Application to an app store or other app repository, the SP binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
 In some situations, an SP may use only a single TAM - this is likely the case for enterprise applications or SPs serving a closed community.
 For broad public apps,